 Make your own

 If you are a creative, crafty person, sometimes homemade gifts are just the thing to save you money and show someone you really cared enough and took the time to make something special.
 Craft stores have a lot of ideas to choose from.
+You can even save some money by finding coupons for your purchase, like Michaels discount codes.
 Even picture frames are inexpensive and can be decorated by you for that extra personal touch.

 Also remember, an expensive gift does not always make a good impression.
 Being too showy can embarrass some people, especially if they cannot afford to buy something for you.
 Save those presents for someone’s special day, like their birthday.

 You can also save money by buying that special someone a used book that you know they have been looking for a long time.
 That would be a unique gift, no one else would think of, so don’t be afraid of insulting someone with a used item, it could be just what they wanted.

 Today, buying on the internet is very popular and it could be just the thing to do to save you money.
 Not having to drive to malls and shops and spending money on fuel is a way to save.

 Websites sometimes offer free shipping or combined shipping, so be sure to surf the web well and choose the right one for you.
 If you are shopping for someone out of town, why not have it shipped directly to them.
 Some stores will even send your package gift wrapped at little or no extra cost to you.
 This will save on shipping to you and re-shipping to your friends and family.

 Unless shopping online, paying cash is the best option.
 By using your credit card less, you can avoid the fees and interest that comes around after the holidays.
 Many who shop for Christmas don’t realize the true cost of the holidays until the credit card statement comes in.
 Avoid the surprise and use cash whenever possible.